arjohnston/portfolio/mern-auth/README.md

 npm install
 ```

+Setup the `/config/config.js` by copying the contents of `config.example.js` into a config.js file in the same directory. `config.js` is automatically ignored by `.gitignore`

 ### MongoDB
 This project uses [Mongo](https://www.mongodb.com/) as it's database.<br>
 MacOS Installation instructions below.
 For other operating systems, visit [the MongoDB installation guide](https://docs.mongodb.com/manual/administration/install-community/).